Chicago Cubs announce deals with OF Pederson, 2 pitchers

 Chicago’s rotation will have a different look next season after it traded Yu Darvish to San Diego in December and Jon Lester departed in free agency.
 Williams could compete for one of the last two spots behind Kyle Hendricks, Zach Davies and Alec Mills.

 Chafin finished last season with Chicago after he was acquired in an Aug.
 31 trade with Arizona.
-The lefty reliever went 0-1 with a 3.00 ERA in four appearances with the Cubs.
+The lefty reliever went 0-1 with a 3.00 ERA in four appearances with the Cubs, earning $1,127,778 prorated from a $3,045,000 salary.

 The 30-year-old Chafin is 10-13 with a 3.67 ERA in 341 big league appearances.
 He has held lefties to a .230 batting average for his career.